ditpowuh/splonk/README.md

 # splonk

-A Node.JS web application that is based on Kahoot, with more of focus on having fun than learning.
+A Node.JS web application that is based on Kahoot, with more of focus on having fun rather than learning.
 <br>
 **Designed for the host to run locally!**
 <br>